mashedcreative/gift-aid-for-woocommerce/gift-aid-for-woocommerce/README.txt

 3. Configure the plugin in the 'Products' tab of the WooCommerce settings

 == Changelog ==

+= 1.2.3 =
+* Fixed issue where checkbox and text were being removed at the checkout on document ready.
+Changed JS event listener to fire on window load.
+Resolves https://wordpress.org/support/topic/stopped-working-209/#post-8617364 and other similar tickets.

+= 1.2.2 =
+* Fixed 404s with admin area assets as highlighted in https://wordpress.org/support/topic/css-and-js-not-found?replies=3.

 = 1.2.1 =
 * Fixed bugs raised in https://wordpress.org/support/topic/css-and-js-not-found?replies=3.
 Fixed 404s with front-end assets and removed zero added to the AJAX response when the country is changed back to UK at the checkout.